 Can I contribute to both pre-tax and Roth?

-Luckily, you don’t have to choose between making pre-tax and Roth contributions.
+Luckily, you don’t have to choose between making pre-tax and Roth contributions with Guideline.
 Instead, you can contribute a mix of both based on your unique goals and comfort level.

 Keep in mind, the IRS sets an annual deferral limit, which dictates the maximum amount you can contribute among all your 401(k) accounts.